-- With [▶2: Image jump w/ △], you can display only images having the specified rating. - With [▶2: Slide show], you can play back only images having the specified rating. - Depending on the computer OS, you can see each file's rating as part of the file information display or in the provided image viewer (JPEG images only).
+- With [▶2: Image jump wl ??], you can display only images having the specified rating. - With [►2: Slide show], you can play back only images having the specified rating. - With Digital Photo Professional (EOS software, p.314), you can select only images with a specific rating (still photos only). - Depending on the computer OS, you can see each file's rating as part of the file information display or in the provided image viewer (JPEG images only).

-Quick Control for Playback
+Q Quick Control for Playback